APME Board Members

 Kat Reinhert – APME Vice President, University of Miami

-Kat Reinhert is an accomplished musician, vocalist, educator and voice teacher.
+Kat Reinhert currently serves as the Head of Contemporary Voice at The University of Miami, Frost School of Music.
+Ms. Reinhert is an accomplished musician, vocalist, songwriter, educator and voice pedagogue.
 Having been on the NYC music scene for the past 20 years, she has had the opportunity to work with leaders in the fields of jazz and popular music.
 Additionally, she has taught general music, chorus, and modern band in primary and secondary schools and has been an adjunct professor at several universities.
 Ms. Reinhert is certified in Somatic Voicework™ and is sought out to give masterclasses in voice, songwriting, and performing.
-She holds a BM in Jazz/Commercial Voice, an MM in Jazz Pedagogy, and is currently pursuing a PhD in Music Education with an emphasis in popular music at the University of Miami.
+She holds a BM in Jazz/Commercial Voice, an MM in Jazz Pedagogy, and is currently ABD for a PhD in Music Education with an emphasis in popular music in higher education at the University of Miami Frost School of Music.

 David Fish – Catawba College